In This Article:

 The experience of caring for someone can be very stressful and place a lot of pressure on people.
 While this challenging time can bring family and friends together and strengthen relationships – including with the person in the last stages of life – it can also have the opposite effect, particularly if the relationships were complicated to begin with.

 It can help to remember that time is limited.
 Though it is hard, try to shift the focus back onto the person you are caring for.
-Think about what’s important to them now, talk to them about it and prioritise activity to help the person achieve what they want before they’re gone.
+Think about what’s important to them now, talk to them about it and prioritise activity to help the person achieve what they want in their final stages of life.
 Talking openly about what is happening can help you acknowledge and accept the reality that you are losing someone you love.
 Then you can begin the important work of making the most of the time you have left together.

 Leaving regrets behind

-Losing precious time with the people you care about can lead to regrets and remorseful sentiments such as “I wish…”, “We never talked about…”, “If only…” Feeling like you didn’t spend enough time with the person, that you didn’t get to say a proper goodbye or that things were left unresolved can undermine your sense of closure when they’re gone and make the grieving process more difficult.
+Losing precious time with the people you care about can lead to regrets and remorseful sentiments.
+Feeling like you didn’t spend enough time with the person, that you didn’t get to say a proper goodbye or that things were left unresolved can undermine your sense of closure when they’re gone and make the grieving process more difficult.

-While mourning someone you love is painful, knowing that you did everything you could – in both a practical and emotional sense – is important because you won’t get that time back again.
+While mourning someone you love is painful, knowing that you did everything you could – in both a practical and emotional sense – is important.
 When making decisions about how to experience these last months, weeks and days, it can help to frame them in terms of ‘risks and regrets’.
 Ask yourself: “What will I regret if I don’t do this now and what risks am I prepared to take to do it?”
 Asking this simple question can provide clarity about what’s really important to you and the person you are caring for at this crucial point in your lives.

 Creating legacy and memories